ridhokurniawan-u/EPKL-Journal_OCR/README.md

 # EPKL-Journal_OCR

-"Some people just wanted to watch their student/user manually type a long ass internship journal"
+*"Some people just wanted to watch their student/user manually type a long ass internship journal into spreadsheet"*

 as the name says, EPKL Journal OCR.
 Read data and split by date automatically, and logged in csv,